 FOUR: MAKE SURE YOUR LYE HAS COOLED DOWN TO ROOM TEMPERATURE OR LOWER.
 Add two tablespoons of Manuka honey to the lye and stir, stir, stir until the honey has completely dissolved.
 This will take a while, but don’t be tempted to use warm lye because the honey will heat up the lye and you can end up burning the lye if the lye is still warm.
 Just be patient and keep stirring.
 You’ll notice the lye turning a reddish colour.
 That’s the sugars caramelising.
 To prevent the sugar/lye solution becoming too hot (and burning the sugars), place it in the fridge to cool down again.

 FIVE: Check the temperature of your oils.
 They should be no warmer than 32 degrees Celsius (90 degrees Fahrenheit).
 Add the Manuka essential oil to the oils and give the oils a good stir.

 SIX: Check that they lye has cooled down, before continuing.
-Then, add the lye to the oils, and use your whisk or stick blender to mix the lye/oil blend until it has emulsified to a medium trace.
+Then, add the lye to the oils, and use your stick blender to mix the lye/oil mixture until it has emulsified and thickened to a medium consistency (thick but still pourable).
 Pour the soap into the mould.

 For the swirly surface, I used a chopstick in a looping figure 8 pattern along the length of the soap.